yiannisdesp/municipal-boundaries/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Renders current Cyprus Municipal Boundaries on a Google Map.
-Dataset is based on an optimised set of KML data from OpenDataCy and all related data are provided AS-IS.
+Dataset is based on an optimised set of KML data from OpenDataCy (Dept. of Land & Surveys & Dept. of Town Planning and Housing) and all related data are provided AS-IS.

 == Description ==

-*Municipal Boundaries* is a simple plugin that can render current Cyprus Municipal Boundaries on a Google Map.
-The Dataset is provided as-is and is based on an optimised set of KML data from [OpenDataCy](https://www.data.gov.cy/dataset/διοικητικά-όρια-ενοριών-διοικητικός-χάρτης).
+*Municipal Boundaries* is a simple plugin that can render current Cyprus Municipal Boundaries (as of 05/2020) on a Google Map.
+The **dataset is provided AS-IS** and is based on an optimised set of KML data from [OpenDataCy](https://www.data.gov.cy).
+For more information about the data, please refer to their respective pages [Provincial Administrative Boundaries](https://www.data.gov.cy/node/1012?language=en) and [Map of the Borders of Local Authorities of the Republic of Cyprus](https://www.data.gov.cy/node/1537?language=en) at OpenDataCy.

 Languages supported: Greek, English